National Treasure (film): Cast

-Jack Koenig portrays a young version of Founding Father Charles Carroll; David Dayan Fisher appears as Shaw, Stewart Finlay-McLennan as Powell, Oleg Taktarov as Viktor Shippen, and Stephen Pope as Phil McGregor (Ian's henchmen); Annie Parisse, Mark Pellegrino, Armando Riesco, and Erik King play agents Dawes, Ted Johnson, Hendricks, and Colfax, respectively.
-Jason Earles portrays Thomas Gates.
+David Dayan Fisher appears as Shaw, Stewart Finlay-McLennan as Powell, Oleg Taktarov as Viktor Shippen, and Stephen Pope as Phil McGregor (Ian's henchmen); Annie Parisse, Mark Pellegrino, Armando Riesco, and Erik King play agents Dawes, Ted Johnson, Hendricks, and Colfax, respectively.
+Don McManus appears as Dr. Stan Herbert, Arabella Field appears as Abigail's secretary.
+Sharon Wilkins portrays a butcher.
+Jason Earles portrays Thomas Gates, and Terrence Currier portrays a young version of Founding Father Charles Carroll.

 Production

 Development

 By early 1999, it was revealed that Jon Turteltaub was developing National Treasure based upon an idea developed by Oren Aviv and Charles Segars in 1997, with a script by Jim Kouf.
 By 2001, the project was relocated to Touchstone Pictures.

 In May 2003, Nicolas Cage was cast as the lead.
 New drafts were written by nine scribers, including Cormac and Marianne Wibberley, E. Max Frye, and Jon Turteltaub.
 By October, Sean Bean was cast.

 Filming locations

-National Treasure was filmed primarily in Washington, New York, Philadelphia and Utah.
+National Treasure was filmed primarily in Los Angeles, Washington, New York, Philadelphia and Utah.
 Most scenes were filmed on location, with the exceptions of the Independence Hall scene, portions of which were filmed at the replica of Independence Hall at Knott's Berry Farm, and the Arctic scene, which was filmed in Utah.
-An in-depth analysis of the movie's various filming locations, including ways in which the movie highlights real aspects of the locations' histories, can be found in the 2023 nonfiction book National Treasure Hunt: One Step Short of Crazy, authored by franchise experts Aubrey R. Paris and Emily M. Black (unaffiliated with the Walt Disney Company).